 Basic Car Maintenance Tips To Do at Home

 Bringing your vehicle to your NJ Toyota dealer for scheduled car maintenance is crucial to keep it running safely and efficiently.
 It’s equally important to perform basic vehicle maintenance steps at home.
 This way, you’ll be sure to notice any changes or potential problems with your vehicle that may require professional evaluation or repairs.
-Follow our tips for at-home car care to keep your vehicle in top condition.
+Follow our basic car maintenance tips for at-home car care to keep your vehicle in top condition.

 Oil Level Checks